Soay123/SilverSatPersonalDevWork/README.md

 - Gain = 2/3 = 6.144v max; Gain = 1 = 4.096v max
 - Max gain error of .04% occurs at 85 degrees celsius.
 - Differential offset error at 3v over entire operating tempeture range is about 3 uV
-- Requires an input of at least 250 uA, .256v, means that at bottom of range R <=1024
+- Requires an input of at least 250 uA, .256v, means that at bottom of range R <=1024.
+So if you want to be able to sense the entire range with low power then the resistor should be between 530 and 1024 ohm.
+With more power the resistor should be between 530 and 13200 ohm.

 2. Regarding the INA219